RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/1_basic_tutorial/index.en.md

 ### Controlling the order in which components are executed
 In [Passing I/O Files Between Components](#passing-io-files-between-components), the preceding component received the output file and then executed the subsequent component.

-In a real workflow, file passing does not occur.
+In a real workflow, there is a situation where file passing does not occur, but you need to run one program after the other.
-After one program is finished, the next program must be run situation.

-WHEEL has the function of waiting for the preceding component to finish before executing.
-Let's use this feature to control the execution order of the two tasks.
+WHEEL has a function to wait for the preceding component to finish before executing, so let's use this function to control the execution order of the two tasks.

 #### Changing the contents of a task
-Since it is difficult to tell which was executed first in the contents of task0 and task1.
+The contents of task0 and task1 above make it difficult to know which was executed first, so change the scripts as follows.
-Modify each script as follows:

 task0
 ```